IanBotashev/Computer/README.md

 #### Load Literal B
 000110 (6)
 LLB {value}
-Loads a literal value (Max 10 bits) into the B Register
+Loads a literal value into the B Register

 #### Halt
 000111 (7)